Septias/specs/group-membership/README.md

 7. Carol receives "Member added" from Bob.
 8. Bob receives "Alice removes Bob" from Alice.

-Now Carol spams Alice and Bob forever while Alice and Bob think they are not part of the group.
+Now, Carol spams Alice and Bob forever, and Alice and Bob think they are not part of the group.
 Alice and Bob should be able to send the retry message back.

 Without such retry messages